mwvgroup/pwv_kpno/README.md

 #### Updating local SuomiNet data

-Version 0.9.11 of this package is distributed with all the necessary Suominet data from 2010 through 2016.
+Version 0.9.11 of this package is distributed with all the necessary SuomiNet data from 2010 through 2016.
 To download any SuomiNet data published after 2016 use the `update_models` function: